 6Matthew Yee King Supercollider collection of classes

 Another feature that we use is the palm length represented by the white line in Figure 1.
 We have mapped this feature to the harmony fader using a dB scale to control the volume of the harmonic voices.
 There are two ways to exploit this feature.
 The first and most intu- itive way is to open and close our hand and the second is to move our hand back and forth.
-If the artist wants to emphasise the har- monic voices she can simply move her hand closer to the camera.
+If the artist wants to emphasize the har- monic voices she can simply move her hand closer to the camera.
 Finally, we use the hand orientation as an imaginary knob that con- trols the dry/wet level of the reverb or delay effects.
 When we keep our hand straight we have a fully dry signal (e.g.: no effect).
 While we rotate our hand either left or right we add the amount of the wet signal and decrease the amount of the dry signal using a cross-fade effect.

 4. TESTING AND EVALUATION

-For the final evaluation we take into consideration the final singer’s performance based on the specific initial constraints and the typicala DMI evaluation methodologies are described on [8].
+For the final evaluation, we take into consideration the final singer’s performance basing on the specific initial constraints and we create a evaluation questionnaire following the typicalDMI evaluation methodologies described on [8].
 During the Demo we can notice that the artist learns in a fast way how to inter- act with the tool and in a few trials she is able to come up with very interesting vocal solos.
 She is not bothered by the interaction, instead she is stimulated to find new ideas and patterns by moving freely her hand.
 To collect the stakeholder perspective, we ask her to evaluate our tool with some questions giving a grade from 1 to

 10 and providing a short comment.